 This is our traditional mentoring program that connects children ages 6-15 with committed volunteers that are 19 years of age or older.
-“Bigs” and “Littles” spend quality 1-to-1 time out in the community 4-6 hours a month.
+“Bigs” and “Littles” spend quality one-to-one time out in the community 4-6 hours a month.
 Together they engage in fun, low-cost, friendship-building activities.
 The goal of the mentoring relationship is to provide positive guidance and support to enhance the child’s ability to become a confident, competent, and caring adult.
 A minimum of a one year commitment is required for the program with the hope that the friendship will last a lifetime!

 Our proactive approach to reaching more children in a group mentoring setting is developed through partnerships with school districts.
 These programs offer a select number of mentors the opportunity to be a role model and friend to a student.
 The mentoring sessions take place at the school where BBBS staff provides and closely supervises activities that the matches do together.